Zen Garland Teachers

 Currently, Kisho lives with his family in Winona where he is an Associate Director at Winona State University, a co-founder and director/instructor at Manitou Center, and a co-founder and spiritual director of Zen Garland Dharma River Zen Community and President of the Zen Garland Board.

-Sensei Wolfgang Okami Schmachtenberg
+Roshi Wolfgang Okami Schmachtenberg

 “The practice of most is like “fog over the waves”.
 But you will not “find” your truth and you cannot “search” for what is already there.
 Stop fighting and look closely.
 Your truth is right in front of you.
 Just learn TO BE ONLY and you will be permanently flooded with gentle flow of deepest happiness.

-About Sensei Okami
+About Roshi Okami

-Sensi Wolfgang Okami Schmachtenberg ran a music store in Essen, Germany for many years and imported pianos and grand pianos from Japan and China as a wholesaler.
+Roshi Wolfgang Okami Schmachtenberg ran a music store in Essen, Germany for many years and imported pianos and grand pianos from Japan and China as a wholesaler.
 Today, along with his diverse roles as a Zen teacher, he teaches piano and boating in Germany.

-Sensei Okami’s Zen path began in 1989 with Zen teacher Johannes Kopp in Essen, Germany.
+Okami’s Zen path began in 1989 with Zen teacher Johannes Kopp in Essen, Germany.
 He became his student and received a rigorous education until 2013.
 Okami’s training was supplemented by instruction from Zen masters Jiun Roshi, from the Netherlands and Willigis Jaeger from Germany.
 He also received basic training in ZEN @ WORK by Zen masters Jo Kothes and Brigitte van Baren.
 In 2017, ZEN IN WORK was published.

 In 2013, he met and joined Zen masters Roshi Paul Genki Kahn and Roshi Monika Genmitsu Kahn, spiritual leaders of the Zen Garland Order in the USA.
 After several years, he became authorized to teach, was ordained as a Zen priest and Dharma successor of Roshi Genki.
 In 2016, he received training in Zen Focusing by Roshi Genmitsu and in 2019 he began studying the Zen Dialogue Process taught by Sensei Jikishin.
+Okami received INKA from Roshi Genki in May, 2024.

 Okami is an active participant as a Zen Garland Order teacher, an active member of the Zen Garland Order Teacher’s Circle and is involved in the development of the Zen Garland Order Core practices: